lattice0/poco_m3_hacking/Readme.md

 ## Customizing for your phone

-Change `.devcontainer/devcontainer.json` to set `"containerEnv": { "DEVICE": "../../your_phone" }`, and also change `poco_m3` by your phone name.
 Edit the `.sh` files inside to download the kernel for your phone, as well as the ROM, tools, etc.

 ## Running